 The 160km Hauraki Rail Trail showcases New Zealand’s rich pioneering history against a backdrop of stunning rural and mountain scenery.
-This 160km ride makes a great 3-4 day ride and stretches from Miranda and Thames on the Coromandel Peninsula to the historic Waikino Railway Station and Waihi in the east, and the spa town of Te Aroha to the south.
-This easy to ride Grade 1 trail is suitable for all ages, abilities and fitness levels.
+This easy, flat Great Ride makes a relaxing 3-4 day adventure, cruising from Miranda through to Thames in the north, to the historic Waikino Railway Station and Waihi in the east, and the spa town of Te Aroha to the south.
+This simple to follow Grade 1 trail is suitable for all ages, abilities and fitness levels.
+Perfect for e-bikes.

 The Hauraki Rail Trail follows two historic rail lines, combining spectacular scenery with a glimpse into the area’s rich gold mining past.
 Its easy gradient makes it perfect for relaxed riding and family adventures.

-Riders can begin at the Thames end of the trail, taking in the small gold mine town’s charms before embarking on the 34km journey to Paeroa.
+Riders can enjoy a break at the Thames end of the trail, taking in the small gold mine town’s charms before embarking on the 34km journey to Paeroa.
 This leg offers views of the Firth of Thames and the Coromandel Ranges as the trail meanders through farmland alongside the Waihou River.